l-modolo/TEtools/README.md

 2L|(20976274..20976387)|DNA/RC|DNAREP1_DM             DNAREP1_DM
 ```

-which will allow us to count reads mapping on the `PROTOP` and the `DNAREP1_DM` elements.
+This will allow to count reads mapping on the `PROTOP` and the `DNAREP1_DM` elements.
-The rosette file can contain more TE copie name than the fasta file, but we cannot map a read on a TE copie not present in the fasta file.
+The rosette file can contain more TE copy names than there is sequences in the fasta file, but we cannot map a read on a TE copy not present in the fasta file.
-And the rosette fasta file can contain copies not present in the rosette file, but reads mapping on these copies will be ignored.
+The fasta file can contain copies not present in the rosette file, but reads mapping on these copies will be ignored.

-The rosette file can contain as many variable column as necessary.
+The rosette file can contain as many variable columns as necessary.
-countTE will group together the count of reads mapping on TE copies according to the variable column defined by `count_column`.
+countTE will group together the count of reads mapping on TE copies according to the column number defined in the second field.

 ### NGS data file